Laurens County License Hearing Guide

 Laurens County DUI License Suspension & ALR Hearing

-Following a DUI arrest in Laurens County, you have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing.
-This is a hard deadline.
-Missing it will result in an automatic suspension of your driver's license.
+You have only 30 calendar days from the date of your DUI arrest to request an Administrative License Suspension (ALS) hearing.
+This hearing, also known as an Administrative License Revocation (ALR) hearing, is your opportunity to challenge the suspension of your driver's license.
+Missing this deadline results in an automatic suspension of your driving privileges.

 Automatic License Suspension